lshatok/boilerplate/src/telemetrix/README.txt

 2. LIMITED WARRANTY
 =================================
-Please refer to the License text file, which has also been installed in this CITTIO SNMP Agent bundle.
+Please refer to the License text file, which has also been installed in this WEBTELEMETRY SNMP Agent bundle.

 3. GENERAL
 =================================
-Should you have any questions concerning our product suite, its capabilities, or require any marketing literature or technical specifications, please contact CITTIO Sales at sales@cittio.com.
+Should you have any questions concerning our product suite, its capabilities, or require any marketing literature or technical specifications, please contact WEBTELEMETRY Sales at sales@webtelemetry.com.

 4. SUPPORT
 =================================
-A few important facts to consider:
+A few important facts to rememebr:
- 1)  The CITTIO SNMP Agent must be compiled & built natively for a particular Linux distribution.
-CITTIO has taken care to build support & test our CITTIO SNMP Agent on ONLY the following flavors & version of Linux:
+ 1)  The WEBTELEMETRY SNMP Agent must be compiled & built natively for a particular Linux distribution.
+WEBTELEMETRY has taken care to build support & test our WEBTELEMETRY SNMP Agent on ONLY the following flavors & versions of Linux OS:

-       - RedHat Enterprise Linux 3.0/4.0/5.0
-       - SuSE Enterprise Linux 10
+       - CentOS 5/6/7
+       - Debian
+       - Ubuntu
+       - Mint

      Added support for other flavors & versions of Linux will be added over time.
-Please check with CITTIO Technical Support for details of the latest Agent releases available for your use.
+Please check with WEBTELEMETRY Technical Support for details of the latest Agent releases available for your use.

- 2)  The CITTIO SNMP Agent is NOT a Linux product and is NOT supported by any of the major vendors (i.e. RedHat, SuSE, Debian, etc.)  However, we leverage the open-source Net-SNMP Agent project & provide support in accordance to the license agreement found in this install.
+ 2)  The WEBTELEMETRY SNMP Agent is NOT a Linux product and is NOT supported by any of the major vendors (i.e. RedHat, SuSE, Debian, etc.)  However, we leverage the open-source Net-SNMP Agent project & provide support in accordance to the license agreement found in this install.

-To restart the CITTIO SNMP Agents, run the following at any command line prompt:
+To restart the WEBTELEMETRY SNMP Agents, run the following at any command line prompt:

     /etc/init.d/snmpd restart

-Should you have any questions concerning this SNMP Agent and you have PAID for technical product support, please contact CITTIO, Inc. by sending an e-mail to support@cittio.com.
+Should you have any questions concerning this SNMP Agent and you have PAID for technical product support, please contact WEBTELEMETRY, Inc. by sending an e-mail to support@webtelemetry.com.
 Please include:
  A.  Your customer ID
  B.  Organizational contact information (name, email, phone)
  C.  A brief description of the problem

-You are also advised to check the CITTIO Knowledge Base for solutions and/or TANs which have been posted on our Technical Support website.
+You are also advised to check the WEBTELEMETRY Knowledge Base for solutions and/or TANs which have been posted on our Technical Support website.

 5. STANDARDS
 =================================
-The CITTIO SNMP Agent is written to comply with RFC standards, and has been compiled and tested on several different MIB compilers.
-CITTIO has also taken best efforts to test data collection against Linux/UNIX applications in order to ensure maximum compatibility.
-Nonetheless, CITTIO makes NO guarantees to work with any other NMS product other than with WatchTower.
+The WEBTELEMETRY SNMP Agent is written to comply with RFC standards, and has been compiled and tested on several different MIB compilers.
+WEBTELEMETRY has also taken best efforts to test data collection against Linux/UNIX applications in order to ensure maximum compatibility.
+Nonetheless, WEBTELEMETRY makes NO guarantees to work with any other NMS product other than with WatchTower.

-6. WATCHTOWER
+6. WEBTELEMETRY
 =================================
-CITTIO's flagship product WatchTower is an enterprise monitoring & management software application which enables companies to increase IT productivity, efficiently manage distributed systems, reduce downtime, and generate business value from the network.
-WatchTower is deeply integrated and optimized to work with the CITTIO SNMP Agent for Linux.
-Please contact sales@cittio.com if you are interested in seeing how WatchTower can help your organization.
+WEBTELEMETRY's flagship product WatchTower is an enterprise monitoring & management software application which enables companies to increase IT productivity, efficiently manage distributed systems, reduce downtime, and generate business value from the network.
+WatchTower is deeply integrated and optimized to work with the WEBTELEMETRY SNMP Agent for Linux.
+Please contact sales@webtelemetry.com if you are interested in seeing how WatchTower can help your organization.

 Thank you very much for your download, time and business!!!

 Sincerely,
-CITTIO, Inc.
+WEBTELEMETRY US.Inc.